-OII Australia is the Australian affiliate of OII, a global network of intersex organisations.
-We’re an independent support, education and policy development organisation, by and for intersex people.
-Our work focuses on human rights, bodily autonomy and self-determination, and on evidence-based, patient-centred healthcare.
+OII Australia is an independent support, education and policy development organisation, by and for people with intersex variations or differences.
+Our work focuses on human rights, bodily autonomy and self-determination, and on evidence-based, patient-directed healthcare.

 We registered on 6 May 2010 with ASIC (the Australian Securities and Investments Commission) under the Corporations Act 2001 as a not-for-profit company.